 The patient leaves the clinic with their best smile, without having to wait months to be able to show it off.
 After three months, the dentist will fit the definitive crowns, which have better material and aesthetic quality than the temporary ones.

-- Patients with periodontal problems.
+- Patients with periodontal issues.

-- Patients who smoke
+- Patients who smoke.

-- The quality and quantity of bone
+- Quality and quantity of the bone

 - Adaptation of the implant to the osteotomy